 Grey wolf size compared to human

-Wolf Size Compared to Human serves as a reminder of the remarkable variations in size within the animal kingdom and the unique qualities that define each species.
+This contrasts with the average human height of 5.3 to 5.7 feet, highlighting the remarkable variations in size within the animal kingdom and the unique qualities that define each species on Earth.

 Northwestern wolf size compared to human